×

 When we asked people what advice they would give someone preparing to move to Marcala, they said:

 "Marcala is known for its coffee production, so expect to find a lot of coffee plantations and cafes in the area.
 The official language is Spanish, so it would be beneficial to learn the language or at least basic phrases before moving.
 The cost of living in Marcala is relatively low compared to many Western countries, but the average income is also lower.
 Healthcare facilities in Marcala may not be as advanced as in larger cities, so it's important to have a good health insurance plan.
 Safety can be a concern in Honduras, so it's recommended to stay vigilant, avoid displaying wealth, and be cautious when traveling at night.
 Public transportation is available but may not be as reliable or comfortable as in your home country.
 The climate in Marcala is tropical, with a wet and dry season, so pack accordingly.
 The local cuisine is a mix of indigenous Lenca, Spanish, Caribbean and African influences, with dishes often based around corn, beans, and local fruits and vegetables.
 Marcala is a small town, so it may not offer the same level of entertainment or amenities as a larger city.
 However, it's close to natural attractions like the Montecristo National Park and the Celaque National Park.
-Lastly, it's important to understand and respect the local customs and traditions, which may be different from your own," remarked one expat who made the move to Marcala.
+Lastly, it's important to understand and respect the local customs and traditions, which may be different from your own," said one expat in Marcala.

 How do I find a place to live in Marcala?